Skip to main content

 They Can’t Take That Away From Me

 “It was too much work,” Paul reflects.
 “The gardens, the pool, all of it.”
-The Fitzgeralds, long and avid cheerleaders for Lynchburg’s downtown revival, began to imagine retiring downtown; they put wheels in motion to sell home for cash and prepare for the move with the help of movers atwater ca. “We came from urban living,” Paul reflects.
+The Fitzgeralds, long and avid cheerleaders for Lynchburg’s downtown revival, began to imagine retiring downtown; they put wheels in motion to sell their home and prepare for the move.
+“We came from urban living,” Paul reflects.
 “We both had lived in Manhattan for several years before and after we got married.”
 Libby, the daughter of one-time GOP National Chairman and 1964 Vice Presidential candidate Bill Miller, worked at Time, Inc.; Paul was in medical school at New York University.
 Upon completing his orthopedic training at Cornell Medical Center’s Hospital for Special Surgery, the couple began to imagine putting down roots and starting a family; they considered moving to the suburbs in and around the city, in New York or New Jersey—“Anywhere but Long Island,” Libby adds.
 Their dear friend and fellow orthopedic resident Terry Miller had joined a practice in Lynchburg; he told the couple about this beautiful spot he had found in the hills of central Virginia.
 The Fitzgeralds visited Lynchburg on a beautiful January day: “It was sunny and 75 degrees in the middle of winter,” recalls Paul.
 “There were only three orthopedists in town at that time and nobody was doing joint replacements.
 We found a place here and never looked back.”

 Both of their careers thrived here.
 Libby worked for 20 years as a news reporter and public affairs program producer at WSET-TV and another 15 at WVTF, central Virginia’s local National Public Radio station.
 She became involved with Court Appointed Special Advocates (CASA) as a volunteer, and has served as board member for the James River Arts Council, Lynchburg Fine Arts Center, Academy Center of the Arts, Endstation Theatre, and the YMCA.
 Paul practiced Orthopedic Surgery in Lynchburg for 37 years until 2008; he continues to volunteer at the Free Clinic of Central Virginia since his retirement.
 He is a past president of the combined staffs of Lynchburg General and Virginia Baptist Hospitals and served on the Lynchburg City School Board; he currently serves on the boards of Centra Foundation and the Lynchburg City Schools Foundation.
 The Fitzgeralds are active members of Holy Cross Roman Catholic Church.